dryu99/boonwegig-pub/README.md

 - [ ] optimize scraping frequency
   - [ ] maybe we dont have to do everyday. maybe we only do everyday for certain accounts that post often
   - [ ] maybe longterm we can add some kind of detection that if an account posted a lot in a certain period of time, we will flag them to increase scraping frequency
+  - [ ] also maybe we can optimize the scraping **time**, since different cities in diff timezones. prob 1-3am local time is good.
+- [x] change cache ttl for dev vs prod, dev should be long (maybe doesnt exist at all) and prod should be short
+- [ ] actually look into adding and scraping vancouver venues asap, they post like crazy wtf ❗️❗️❗️
+  - [ ] https://www.instagram.com/p/CzUFoHULILL/ date edge case where year isn't posted but its obviously for next year
+    - parsed data: {
+  "startDateTime": "2023-02-17T00:00:00Z",
+  "isFree": false,
+  "musicArtists": ["The Free Label"]
+      }
+    - [ ] will likely need to make date infer method smarter
+  - [ ] also a lot of them just post "tonight" as the day
+  - [ ] have to consider how to handle case where single day and **ticket** sale time is posted
+  - [ ] is it even worth scraping data for events that are happening 3+ monoths from now if theyre just gonna advertise it again
+  - [ ] theres literally 0 point in advertising events that are happening tonight i just realized lol maybe can add a prompt for this here (eg is event happening today)
+    - [ ] seems like a lot of vancouver venues do this style of advertising on instagram
+- [ ] for final stats print, don't print out all venue names just the ones that actualy had events added
+- [ ] consider making city all lowercase to be consistent (in timezone its lowercase, everywhere else its proper case)
+- [ ] refactor venues.json to be array of objects instead
+  - [ ] so we can add metadata like reviewStatus

 ##  Frontend TODOs